 Why recycling?
-Because as the price of landfilling rises, the economic incentive mounts for factories, stores and public works departments to search out alternatives to disposal instead of setting out their discards in dumpsters.
+Because as the price of landfilling rises, the economic incentive mounts for factories, stores, and public works departments to search out alternatives to disposal.
 This mirrors the same way energy consumers turned to conservation in response to the oil embargo in the early 1980's to avoid gas prices that had tripled at the pump.

-Were recycling to expand to aggressively capture residential mixed paper like Seattle, and were cities to follow and expand upon San Francisco's demonstration of wet/dry composting programs, less than 25% of the waste stream would be left for Waste Management's landfills.
-Reduce disposal to that minor a fraction of the pie and the leverage that currently derives from control over landfills evaporates in the morning mist.
+Were recycling to expand to aggressively capture residential mixed paper like Seattle, and were cities to follow and expand upon San Francisco's demonstration of wet/dry composting programs, less than 25% of the waste stream would be left for disposal.
+Reduce disposal to that minor a fraction of the pie and the leverage that currently derives from control over landfills evaporates.

-How, then, will the consolidators try to prevent that from happening?
-Taking control over processing capacity would seem to be the simplest thing that would come to mind for the garbage companies.
-If the vertically integrated haulers also lock up control of an area's MRFs- just as they almost have for landfills - then they can exploit that gatekeeper power.
-They could claim, as an example, that it is not economic for a city to expand into residential mixed paper.
-This even though it is well known by insiders that three-quarters of mixed paper is actually very valuable near-office paper quality, despite most people perceiving it to be unmarketable low-grade paper.
-Think \$75/ton for that office-like fraction netting against \$20/ton additional sort cost.
+then, will How, consolidators try to prevent that from happening?
+Taking control over processing capacity would seem to be the simplest method.
+If the vertically integrated haulers also lock up control of an area's MRFs-just as they almost have for landfills - then they can exploit that gatekeeper power.